Creative Writing Workshops in Montreal

 About NarrativeWorks

-I’ve been running creative writing workshops for over 15 years on both sides of the Atlantic Ocean—first in institutions like the University of Victoria, Brandon University, and the University of East Anglia, then in community ventures like the London Short Story Festival and the Quebec Writers Federation.
-Nowadays, I run them myself, through NarrativeWorks.
-Before all this teaching, I too sat in workshops, on the other side of the table, learning all I could from writers and teachers who gave more to me and my peers than they had good reason to.
-That’s the kind of gift that can only ever be paid forward.
+For over fifteen years, I’ve been running creative writing workshops on both sides of the Atlantic Ocean, at universities like the University of Victoria, the University of East Anglia, and the University of King’s College in Halifax, and in community ventures like the London Short Story Festival and the Quebec Writers Federation.
+Before all this teaching, I sat in workshops on the other side of the table, learning what I could from writers and teachers who gave more to me and my peers than they had good reason to.
+That’s the kind of gift you can never pay back, can only pay forward.
 Thus.

 My teaching philosophy is “High Rigour, Low Stakes.”
-The writing matters—we treat it that way—but this is about building a practice, trying things, sharpening your voice (whatever that is), and finding a writing process that works for you.
-You don’t have to get it “right.”
-In fact, maybe you shouldn’t.
-Maybe there is no right.
-A good workshop will help you improve the story on the page, yes, but a great workshop will change how you write the next one.
+The writing matters—we treat it that way—but this is about building a practice, trying things, sharpening your voice (whatever that may be), and finding a writing process that works for you.
+In addition, you’ll find a community of writers who want to be writers: avid readers, bookworms, engineers with novels in the closet, lovable nerds.